 A company’s ‘bottom line’ is underpinned by productivity and at the epicentre of this are its people.
 Enhance retention and you will raise performance, reduce absenteeism, eradicate the cost of recruiting and onboarding new employees, and potentially prevent litigation issues.

-As a specialist Sydney accounting recruiter, the main question I get asked about exit interviews is around who should run them.
+As a specialist Sydney accounting recruiter, the main question I get asked about exit interviews is who should run them.
 Exit interviews are typically conducted by someone who is not involved day to day, such as a person from Human Resources.
 HR is often seen as a trusted advisor, experienced in the process and with an impartial and objective approach.

 For smaller organisations without an HR department, try to outsource the task to either another manager in a different division or C level director.
 If there are no other options and the responsibility falls on your shoulders, you have no alternative but to conduct the meeting yourself.
 Should that be the case, leave your emotions and any personal prejudices at the door before starting the meeting.

 To ensure exit interviews yield the full benefits available, it is important to create a safe, non-threatening environment, as well as a comfortable place to engage in meaningful dialogue.
-In general, I would have to say that a one on one approach is definitely the best format to avoid any possible intimidation.
+In general, I would have to say that a one-on-one approach is definitely the best format to avoid any possible intimidation.

 Having a well-defined format assures the employee that they are free to present their opinions.
 During the exit interview, use open questions to get the best and most useful responses.
 These can cover matters relating to (but not limited to):

 Where exit interviews fail a company is when they are treated with apathy and ambivalence.
-Once the interview has taken place, it’s essential to take action where appropriate, especially as the departing employee has probably spoken to one or more of their colleagues on their reasons for leaving.
+Once the interview has taken place, it’s essential to take action where appropriate, especially as the departing employee has probably spoken to one or more of their colleagues about their reasons for leaving.
 That action will be different depending on what has been uncovered and its seriousness, but the first step would be to speak with other members of your accounting team to see if they feel the same way.
-If the turnover in your team is higher than you would like, perhaps there is a pattern that can be identified on why your staff are leaving?
+If the turnover in your team is higher than you would like, perhaps there is a pattern that can be identified on why your staff are leaving.

 It’s important to remember that you shouldn’t jump in and immediately try to find a solution to the issues just because you have received constructive feedback.
 It’s best to keep an open mind and initiate changes only if it is right for the business.
 To start the process, openly sharing the information with your broader accounting leadership team is a good start.
 Take the feedback and think strategically about an action plan to foster positive outcomes that will improve your staff tenure and reduce your resignations.